Indiana Transportation Museum: Preservation

-The museum is home to many pieces of railroading history, with primary emphasis on locomotives and equipment relating to the Nickel Plate Railroad.
-Most passengers are carried in the museum's restored Budd cars that date back to 1937 and were originally in service on the Santa Fe Railroad and the New Jersey Transit Authority before being sold to the museum as scrap in the early 1980s.
-Several cars have been restored and others await funds for restoration.
+The museum was home to many pieces of railroading history, with primary emphasis on locomotives and equipment relating to the Nickel Plate Railroad.
+Most passengers were carried in the museum's restored Budd cars that dated back to 1937 and were originally in service on the Santa Fe Railroad and the New Jersey Transit Authority before being sold to the museum as scrap in 1983.
+Several cars were restored and others awaited funds for restoration.

+ITM also had an extensive collection of trolleys and interurbans with ties to Indiana's railroad history.
+ITM operated several different interurbans over its trolley line between 1973 and 1999.

 While the museum was in Noblesville, it had in its collection the 1898 private railcar of Henry Morrison Flagler's Florida East Coast Railroad (FEC) #90.

 At the beginning of 2003, the museum's operating steam locomotive, Nickel Plate 587, was taken out of service for a federally mandated boiler rebuild.
-Since then, work has been ongoing for the restoration of this locomotive.
+Since then, work had been ongoing for the restoration of this locomotive.
 In 2008, ownership of the engine was permanently transferred from the Indianapolis Parks Department to the ITM.
-In 2018, the locomotive was held in storage in Ravenna, Kentucky by the Kentucky Steam Heritage Corporation.
-On March 5, 2021, the ownership of No. 587 was transferred from the Indiana Transportation Museum to a private individual.
+In 2018, the locomotive was held in storage in Ravenna, Kentucky, by the Kentucky Steam Heritage Corporation.
+On March 5, 2021, the ownership of No. 587 was transferred from the ITM to a private individual.
+As of 2025, the locomotive is to be auctioned off by the Kentucky Steam Heritage Corporation due to unpaid storage fees.
+However, the auction was cancelled.
+Kentucky Steam is currently in talks with the locomotive's former owner to reach a resolution via a settlement.